-District Strategy SEA/SA Objectives Detailed questions: Does the policy / proposal Short term Med term Long term Commentary Mitigation or enhancement B&NES response: improving skills in Midsomer Norton/Radstock.
-Objective 7: Ensure communities have access to a wide range of employment opportunities , paid or unpaid Give everyone in the region access to satisfying work opportunitie s, paid or unpaid Reduce poverty and income inequality Provide a diverse range of employmen t opportunitie s in a variety of +/? +/? +/?
+District Strategy SEA/SA Objectives Detailed questions: Does the policy / proposal Short term Med term Long term Commentary Mitigation or enhancement B&NES response: the local economy in that area. training providers.
+The Vision and Strategic Objectives have also been amended to refer to improving skills in Midsomer Norton/Radsto ck.
+Objective 7: Ensure communities have access to a wide range of employment opportunitie s, paid or unpaid Give everyone in the region access to satisfying work opportunities, paid or unpaid Reduce poverty and income +/? +/? +/?
 The spatial strategy refers to improving the quality of jobs as well as delivering growth in jobs numbers, without the need for expansion of settlements The spatial strategy proposes the delivery of 7,500 new jobs based on a predicted increase in GVA of 1.6% up to 2026.
 This prediction is based on evidence provided within the B&NES Future Housing Growth Requirements to 2026: Stage 2 Report (Keith Woodhead, July 2010).
-The spatial strategy directs jobs growth to the main settlements within the district, including in the Somer Valley, plus 100 new jobs in the rural area.
-Para 1.25 (Summary Spatial Strategy for B&NES) seeks to locate new development in the most sustainable locations and addresses the issue of outcommuting.
-This provides the context for the more detailed explanation in the based placed sections.
-A fuller explanation (with links to the relevant evidence) will be set out in a supporting Information Paper.
 Mitigation: The spatial strategy should refer to the need to improve skills in the Somer Valley area in order to deliver growth in the local economy in that area.
 Policy DW1 refers to the need to ensure there is deliverable space to enable job growth in the Somer Valley area.
 This is expanded upon in Policy SV1.
-Para 4.13 identifies the need for improved education and training linking local businesses with key training providers.
-The Vision and Strategic Objectives have also been amended to refer to improving skills in Midsomer Norton/Radstock.